AnimatedSwine37/animatedswine37.github.io/_posts/2024-02-02-p3r-modding-day-one.md

 date: 2024-02-02 00:23 +1000
 toc: true
 ---
-Persona 3 Reload is now out (on Game Pass) so I've put together some information on how we'll mod it on day one and in the future.
+Persona 3 Reload is now out so I've put together some information on how we'll mod it on day one and in the future.
 This is essentially an update to my [Before Day One post](/posts/p3r-before-day-one) from earlier utilising the new information we now have.

 > **tldr;**
+> - It will take between a few hours and a day or two before modding tools are publicly ready, please be patient.
 > - [Unreal Essentials](https://github.com/AnimatedSwine37/UnrealEssentials) will be used to loosely load files with [Reloaded](https://reloaded-project.github.io/Reloaded-II/)
 > - UTOC signatures are not a problem, all files can be replaced
 > - Every type of mod should be possible, some may take longer as people learn new tools